This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Outside factors may also contribute, including lack of proper care, stressful environment, and caregiver strain in parents or others regularly involved in the child’s care.
 Difficulty with communication seems to be a significant factor in challenging behaviors.

-Much like when tantrums peak at the toddler age before language develops, if a child with cerebral palsy cannot communicate effectively, they may experience frustration and act out those feelings accordingly.
+Much like when tantrums peak at the toddler age before language develops if a child with cerebral palsy cannot communicate effectively, they may experience frustration and act out those feelings accordingly.

 Signs of Behavioral Disorders

 Parents and other caregivers of children with cerebral palsy must be aware of the signs of a behavioral disorder so that the child can be evaluated and treated by experts.
-Living with behavioral challenges is difficult for everyone, parents, and caregivers, for the child with cerebral palsy, and for family members.
+Living with behavioral challenges is difficult for everyone, parents, and caregivers, for the child with cerebral palsy, and family members.

 Recognizing and addressing the problem behaviors early is crucial for helping a child cope and learn new and more appropriate behaviors.